 The Office of Graduate Studies in the College of Liberal Arts and Sciences sponsors intensive language training during the summer to assist students in preparing for reading proficiency examinations.
-Typically, 1-2 workshops will be offered annually (French, German, Biblical Hebrew, or Koine Greek) on a rotating basis.
+Typically, 1-2 workshops will be offered annually (French, Hebrew, Spanish, German, or Koine Greek) on a rotating basis.

 No previous language background is assumed.

 Courses meet for 54 hours over no more than six weeks.
 Courses are zero credits and will appear on the student’s transcript with a grade of Satisfactory or Unsatisfactory (S or U).
 Students should keep in mind that these are intensive courses and therefore they should be prepared to minimize conflicts that may interfere with attendance.